Jmwofford/babyDiv_WDI-curriculum/instructor_notes/rails/rails-migrations-associations-and-validations.md

-## Let's add another column to our Users table via Migration
+## Let's add another column to our Users table via Migration (10 mins, 1:10)

 As we saw earlier, Rails gives us some help to generate migration files - we can list the fields and their types in the generate command, and if we name the migration appropriately, Rails even guesses the name of the table: